UConn

 We will start by finding the best responses for Player 1.
 That is, for every possible strategy of Player 2, we will identify Player 1's best response.

-Underline this highest payoff in the strategic form (the game matrix):
+Underline this highest payoff for Player 1 in the strategic form (the game matrix):

 Player 2